Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-In the play "Facing Death", Mr. Durand has been presented as a tragic protagonist who commits suicide by drinking poison and sets fire to his house to get compensation from the fire insurance company to improve the financial condition of his daughters.
+In the play "Facing Death," Mr. Durand is presented as a tragic protagonist who commits suicide by drinking poison and sets fire to his house to get compensation from the fire insurance company to improve the financial condition of his daughters.

-Mr. Durund has been spending his life in extreme poverty.
+Mr. Durand has been spending his life in extreme poverty.
 Due to the financial crisis, he has been blamed most of the time by his daughters.
 He has been considered a failed and irresponsible father.
-His plan for the welfare of his daughters tells us that he is so caring as well as loving father who keeps on thinking much about his children's future.
+His plan for the welfare of his daughters tells us that he is a caring and loving father who keeps on thinking about his children's future.
 He is the man who sacrifices his life for the bright future of his three daughters.

 g.
 Discuss Facing Death as a modern tragedy.